Arachni/arachni/README.md

 **  Trainer subsystem ** ({Arachni::Module::Trainer})

-The Trainer is what enables Arachni to learn from the scan it performs,<br/>
-and incorporate that knowledge on the fly for the duration of the audit.
+The Trainer is what enables Arachni to learn from the scan it performs and incorporate that knowledge, on the fly, for the duration of the audit.

-Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.
+Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.<br/>
-However, this usually not required since Arachni is aware of which requests are more likely<br/>
-to uncover new elements or attack vectors and adapts itself accordingly.
+However, this usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.

 Still, this can be an invaluable asset to Fuzzer modules.

 Usage
 -----

        Arachni - Web Application Security Scanner Framework v0.2 [0.1.4] initiated.
        Authors: Anastasios "Zapotek" Laskos <zapotek@segfault.gr>
                                            <tasos.laskos@gmail.com>
                 With the support of the community and the Arachni Team